ocurrent/solver-service/README.md

 A standalone, OCurrent service for solving opam dependencies extracted and modified from [OCaml-CI](https://github.com/ocurrent/ocaml-ci).
 This repostory contains:

- - `src/solver-service-api`: The Capnp solver service API, the defines the format for sending requests and receiving responses from a service.
+ - `api`: The Capnp solver service API, the defines the format for sending requests and receiving responses from a service.
- - `src/solver-service`: The core functionality of completing a solver request using `opam-0install` is contained here.
-There are binaries for running a `solver-service` which can communicate over `stdin` or over the network.
+ - `service`: The core functionality of completing a solver request using `opam-0install` is contained here.
- - `src/solver-worker`: An OCluster worker that can solve requests being submitted to OCluster as a custom job specification.
+ - `worker`: An OCluster worker that can solve requests being submitted to OCluster as a custom job specification.
+ - `bin`:  Binaries for running as either a stand-alone service or as an OCluster worker.

 ## Example